-Long-term liabilities include LAFCO's pension liability, calculated as the proportion of the net pension liability based on a projection of LAFCO's long term share of contributions to the pension plans relative to the projected contributions of all participating employers in the Riverside County pension system, actuarially determined and based on current and retired employees.
-As noted in Table 4, the net pension liability increased by 10 percent from the prior year.
-Compensated absences are also included.
-This liability increased by 19 percent due to accrual of unused annual, vacation and sick leave by agency staff.
-Net OPEB liability is now accounted for as a long-term liability.
-This liability increased by 96 percent, however, is very small, comprising less than one percent of the long-term liability, reflecting the modest post-employment health benefits offered.
+Long-term liabilities include LAFCO's pension liability, calculated as the proportion of the net pension liability based on a projection of LAFCO's long-term share of contributions to the pension plans relative to the projected contributions of all participating employers in the Riverside County pension system, actuarially determined and based on current and retired employees.
+As noted in Table 4, the net pension liability decreased by 57 percent from the prior year.
+Compensated absences, accrual of unused annual, vacation and sick leave by agency staff is also included as a long-term liability.
+This liability decreased by 20 percent.
+Net OPEB liability is also accounted for as a long-term liability.
+This liability increased by 436 percent, however, remains relatively low comprising approximately 11.5 percent of the total long-term liability.
 As with the CalPERS pension, this liability is based on a proportionate share of the Riverside County OPEB liability.
-The overall increase in long-term liabilities was a moderate 11 percent.
+The overall decrease in long-term liabilities was 50 percent.